Parsl/parsl/docs/userguide/checkpoints.rst

 Checkpointing
 -------------

-Checkpointing extends appCaching a step further and allows you to re-use results from and across multiple workflows.
+Checkpointing extends AppCaching a step further and allows you to re-use results from and across multiple workflows.

 .. note::
-   Checkpointing is *only* possible for apps which have appCaching enabled.
+   Checkpointing is *only* possible for apps which have AppCaching enabled.

 .. note::
-   If appCaching is disabled in the ``config['globals']``, checkpointing will **not** work
+   If AppCaching is disabled in the ``config['globals']``, checkpointing will **not** work

 Parsl follows an incremental checkpointing model, where each call to checkpoint,